What is the Kenmount Road Storm Sewer Upgrade?

 Due to the scope of work and funding agreements with other levels of government, a project of this size cannot be completed in one season.
 The replacement of the underground infrastructure, in addition to the rehabilitation of the street itself will be completed in phases which fits our relatively short construction season.

 The Contractor works Monday to Friday, 7:00am to 7:00pm, along with every second Saturday from 7:00am to 6:00pm.

 Why can’t the City do the work at night?

-Some road work may take place at night as it did during the 2018 construction season.
+Some portions of the work may take place at night as it did during the 2018, 2019 and 2020 construction seasons.
 However, night construction would not alleviate traffic impacts.
 As part of this project, there is significant excavation required and it is not feasible to backfill at the end of each day to re-open all travel lanes.